Organisms: the schistosome blood flukes S. mansoni and S. haematobium

 The second method is to process the U6-transcribed RNA into separate guides using some form of RNA-cleaving enzyme.
 One option is to include such an enzyme in the gene drive cassette, most likely the Type I CRISPR processing enzyme Csy4.
 But this adds an extra protein that could increase toxicity or otherwise reduce fitness.
 Instead, we should use the native tRNA-processing machinery.
 That is, including tRNAs in between guide RNAs will cause the native machinery to cut out the tRNAs, thereby freeing the individual guides.
 This method can produce truncated guide RNAs of any desired length.
 Using several different tRNAs, which can differ considerably in sequence, prevents repeated sequences.

 The final problem is the inherent repetitiveness of guide RNAs.
 Single/synthetic guide RNAs (sgRNAs) are typically ~80 base pairs in length.
 Stacking several in a row in the same orientation is highly likely to cause internal recombination upon copying of the drive cassette.
 To address this problem, we have identified numerous sequence variants of the standard sgRNA sequence for S. pyogenes Cas9 that retain high activity.
-These will be described in detail in a subsequent publication.
+These are described in our daisy drive preprint.

 The S. mansoni generation time is ~3 months, which is consequently the minimum design-build-test cycle length.
 Because this is a long time and working with schistosomes is difficult, we want to maximize the chance that one of our initial designs will function as intended and require only minimal fine-tuning to generate an efficient drive.
 Given that there are several possible drive outcomes depending on the timing of Cas9 expression and the outcome of shredding, several of which would be independently useful, we will build several gene drives in parallel using different Cas9 promoters.
 We will also build candidates using both the paired-guide and the tRNA-processing architectures.
 Immunizing reversal drives will serve as controls.
 This adds up to four different versions per Cas9 promoter to be tested, which is quite a few.
 We will consequently test the two most likely promoters for germline-specific expression in both males and females: the smvlg2 (nos-2) promoter and the daz-1 promoter.